 - CLOSE both the evacuate and sampling valves to isolate the manifold from the system

 - Now, sample the manifold gas (air) by opening the sampling valve slightly to leak gas into the RGA.
 Open the valve ONE-SIXTH to ONE-HALF of a turn counter-clockwise only!
-Check the RGA and ensure the total pressure is below 5 * 10-5 torr.
-The target total pressure for all samples (allowing comparison between them) is 10-5 torr - don't push it higher (the filament may burn out) and do not use sample pressures significantly lower (or the RGA will be reading residual gases from outgassing in the chamber walls, etc, instead of the sample gas) either.
+Turn on the RGA and ensure the total pressure is between 1 * 10-5 and 3 * 10-5 torr.
+This is the target total pressure for all samples (allowing comparison between them) - don't push it higher as the filament may burn out and do not use sample pressures significantly lower (or the RGA will be reading residual gases from outgassing in the chamber walls, etc, instead of the sample gas) either.

-Again, Save this trace on disk as 'Air'.
+Again, stop the scan, turn off the filament, and save this trace on disk as 'Air'.

 We must now pump the air out of the manifold before using the next gas.

 FIRST, you must TURN OFF THE RGA FILAMENT!

 Stop the scan then turn off the filament using the filament icon if not already done.
 Check it twice - these are $360.00 each!
 Now that the RGA is off it is safe to bring the pressure higher than 10-4 torr.
 If the filament is left on above a preset limit an interlock system will trip and power to the RGA will be cut - if this occurs the pressure at the RGA head must be reduced again and the RGA re-initialized from the connect menu.
 Now open the evacuate valve and pump the residual gases out of the manifold for five minutes.